-When you plant your tomatillos, you should make sure the area you choose in your garden gets full sunshine and is well-drained.
-They do not like soaking wet ground because they are native to a hotter climate.
-You also want the ground soil to be as close to a pH of 7.0 as possible.
-This is the pH the tomatillo grow best.
+When you plant your tomatillos, make sure the area you choose in your garden gets full sunshine and is well-drained.
+They don’t like soaking wet ground because they are native to a hotter climate.
+You also want the soil to be as close to a pH of 7.0 as possible.

-The tomatillo grow well in tomato cages or by themselves.
-If you put your tomatillo plants in cages, you should set the plants two feet apart.
-If you want to let them sprawl, you can place them in the ground and let your tomatillo grow three feet apart.
-They will spread some, so you need to give them space to roam.
+The tomatillo grows well in tomato cages or on its own.
+If you put your tomatillo plants in cages, set the plants 2 feet (61 cm.) apart, or if you want to let them sprawl, set them 3 feet (1 m.) apart.

-If water is scarce, you can water them.
-They do well without a lot of water, but do not like drought conditions.
-Organic mulch is a great product to help retain moisture and keep out weeks for your growing tomatillos.
+If water is scarce, you can give them a drink.
+The plants do well without a lot of water, but do not like drought conditions.
+Adding some organic mulch can be a great way to help retain moisture and keep out weeds for your growing tomatillos.

 When to Harvest Tomatillos

 Harvesting the growing tomatillos is easy enough.
-You just wait for the fruit to get firm and the husk to get dry, papery and straw colored.
+Just wait for the fruit to get firm and the husk to get dry, papery, and straw colored.
 Once this happens, your tomatillos are ready to pick.

-Tomatillos store well in the refrigerator.
-They can be kept in the refrigerator for up to two weeks, and even longer if you put them in a plastic storage bag.
+Tomatillos store well in the refrigerator for up to two weeks, and even longer if you put them in a plastic storage bag.